hansroland/reflex-dom-inbits/tutorial.md

 It converts an Event with a payload of type *a* into a Dynamic with the same value.
 We have to specify a default value, to be used before the first event occurs.

-# Making the Web Pages even more Dynamic

-# Modal Dialog Boxes

-# Timers

-# Communication with a Web Server